-Incomes for households qualifying for the proposed project are seen to range from \$19,817 to \$38,760.
+Incomes for households qualifying for the proposed project are seen to range from \$21,223 to \$41,250.

 The table and the graph below show that the qualifying income ranges are quite narrow, particularly for the units at 50 percent of the median, where rents are at the maximum allowable.
-Further, it is seen that there is a small amount of an overlap between the qualifying income ranges.
-This will be taken into consideration in our calculations.
+Any overlap between the target income ranges (and any gaps between them) will be taken into consideration in our calculations